 Resale value will surprise everyone — in the wrong direction initially.
 First-generation Chinese EVs in a new market always face a resale discount from uncertainty.
 Canadians buying a BYD Seal in 2026 should expect softer resale values in 2028-2029 than equivalent established-brand vehicles, simply because the Canadian used-EV market won't yet have the confidence or pricing infrastructure for Chinese brands.
 This is a real cost that the sticker price advantage doesn't fully offset for buyers with short ownership timelines.

-The comparison of new and established EV brands gives the full competitive picture for anyone wanting to understand the landscape before making a buying decision.
+The comparison of new and established EV brands gives the full competitive picture for anyone wanting to understand the picture before making a buying decision.

 What Canadian Buyers Should Actually Do Right Now